Skip to Content

 A stay here is all-inclusive (which is good, as there aren’t other eating places nearby).

 Climb down the ladder from your balcony directly into the azure waters for a swim.
 Peek through the glass floors in your room at the mesmerizing water.
-Sip cold ones in your private pool on your deck, then rinse off under your outdoor shower.
+Sip cold ones in the private pool on your deck, then rinse off under your outdoor shower.

 Yes, these bungalows are pretty exclusive!